ingram-projects/animxyz/docs/content/sections/react-installation.md

 ### CodeSandbox template

-If you just want to fiddle around with the library here are some CodeSandbox starter templates for React AnimXYZ:
+If you just want to fiddle around with the library here is a CodeSandbox starter template for React AnimXYZ:

 ```js codesandbox=animxyz-react?overrideEntry=false&buttonTitle=AnimXYZ%20React%20Template
 ```